-Mr Nicholson was a Director of a number of companies within the Scott Group of privately owned companies for part of the year, one of which (AA Scott Pty Ltd) is the largest Shareholder of K&S Corporation Limited.
+Mr Nicholson was a Director of a number of companies within the Scott Group of privately owned companies until 25 February 2008, one of which (AA Scott Pty Ltd) is the largest Shareholder of K&S Corporation Limited.

 B Grubb Non-Executive Director

-Mr Grubb is Chief Executive and Executive

-Director of Scotts Transport Industries Pty Ltd, a

-Director of Scott Corporation Limited, and a

-Director of a number of other companies within

-the Scott Group of companies, one of which

-(AA Scott Pty Ltd) is the largest Shareholder of

-K&S Corporation Limited.
+Mr Grubb is Chief Executive and Executive Director of Scotts Transport Industries Pty Ltd, a Director of Scott Corporation Limited, and a Director of a number of other companies within the Scott Group of companies, one of which (AA Scott Pty Ltd) is the largest Shareholder of K&S Corporation Limited.